Photo from Unsplash

 Lessons from the Flowers

-Without any toiling or spinning on their own part, God clothes the flowers in loveliness far surpassing any adornment which the most skilful human arts can provide.
-Flowers bloom but a day and fade.
-We are better than flowers.
-If our Father lavishes so much beauty on perishing plants, is there any danger that He will not provide raiment for His own?
+Without any effort of their own, God clothes the flowers in a beauty far greater than anything human skill can produce.
+Flowers bloom for only a day and then fade, yet we are more valuable than flowers.
+If our Father lavishes so much beauty on these short-lived plants, is there any reason to doubt that He will provide clothing for His own children?

-Of course it is not implied that like the lilies we need neither toil nor spin.
-It is all right for lilies just to stand still and grow.
-That is their mission; that is the way God made them to grow.
-But He gave us hands, feet, brains, tongue, energy, and will; and if we would be cared for as are the flowers, we must put forth our energies to produce the results of comfort.
-Yet Jesus tells us to consider the lilies, how they grow.
-We ought to study the beautiful things in nature and learn lessons from them.
-Here it is a lesson of contentment we are to learn.
-Who ever heard a lily complaining about its circumstances?
-It accepts the conditions in which it finds itself, and makes the best of them.
-It drinks in heaven‘s sweet light, air, dew, and rain, and unfolds its own loveliness in quietness and peace.
+Of course, this doesn’t mean that, like the lilies, we don’t need to work or make an effort.
+It’s right for lilies to simply stand still and grow—that’s how God created them.
+But He gave us hands, feet, brains, and energy, and if we want to be provided for like the flowers, we must use our abilities to create comfort for ourselves.
+Yet, Jesus tells us to consider the lilies and how they grow.
+We should study the beauty of nature and learn from it.
+One lesson we can learn here is contentment.
+Who has ever heard a lily complain about its situation?
+It accepts the conditions in which it finds itself and makes the best of them.
+It takes in the light, air, dew, and rain from heaven and quietly grows into its own beauty.

-The lily grows from within.
-So ought we to grow, having within us the divine life, to be developed in our character and spirit.
-The lily is an emblem of beauty; our spiritual life should unfold likewise in all lovely ways.
-It is a picture of perfect peace.
-Who ever saw wrinkles of anxiety in a lily’s face?
+The lily grows from within, and so should we, with the divine life developing our character and spirit.
+The lily represents beauty, and our spiritual life should grow in all lovely ways.
+It is also a symbol of peace—who has ever seen a lily filled with worry or anxiety?
 God wants us to grow into peace.
-The lily is fragrant; so should our lives be.
-The lily sometimes grows in the black bog, but it remains unspotted.
-Thus should we live in this world, keeping ourselves unspotted amid its evil.
-These are a few of the lessons from the lily.
+The lily is fragrant, and our lives should be fragrant too.
+Sometimes, the lily grows in a dark, muddy place but remains unspotted.
+In the same way, we should live in this world, keeping ourselves pure amid its evil.
+These are just a few of the lessons the lily teaches us.